elementary/website/docs/code/getting-started.md

 Now it's time to create the rules that will allow your app to be built as a .deb package.
 Let's dive right in:

-1. Like CMake, elementary maintains a simple version of the "debian" folder that contains all the files we need for packaging.
+1. elementary maintains a simple version of the "debian" folder that contains all the files we need for packaging.
 Let's grab a copy of that with `git`:

     ```bash
     git clone git@github.com:elementary/debian-template.git